7Hemant/docker/laravel & php/readme.md

 ```

 Ensure that the DB_HOST is set to mysql, which corresponds to the MySQL service name defined in your docker-compose.yml file. and also mysql.env file for credentials

+if use face any error try this command --docker-compose run --rm artisan migrate

 #  Start the Services